Contributors

 Deborah Jackson Taffa

-Deborah Jackson Taffa (opens in a new tab) is an Indigenous American writer and the author of the memoir Whiskey Tender, which was a finalist for the 2024 National Book Award for Nonfiction and was longlisted for the 2025 Carnegie Medal for Excellence in Nonfiction.
-A citizen of the Quechan (Yuma) Nation and Laguna Pueblo, she holds an MFA in Creative Writing from the University of Iowa and serves as Director of the MFA in Creative Writing program at the Institute of American Indian Arts.
-Taffa has received numerous awards and fellowships from organizations such as the National Endowment for the Arts, PEN America, MacDowell, Hedgebrook, and others.
+Deborah Jackson Taffa (opens in a new tab) (Kwatsaan/Yuma and Laguna Pueblo) is the author of Whiskey Tender, which was a finalist for the 2024 National Book Award for Nonfiction and was longlisted for the 2025 Carnegie Medal for Excellence in Nonfiction.
+Named a top ten book of 2024 by The Atlantic and Time Magazine, the memoir won a 2025 International Latino Book Award.
+Director of the MFACW program at the Institute of American Indian Arts, Taffa has received awards from the National Endowment for the Arts, PEN America, MacDowell, and most recently the Howard Foundation at Brown University for her novel-in-progress, All the Bones Have Fallen.

 Almost Yuman (1972)